ManuelCappai94/CalendarHub/README.md

 ---

-> The biggest challenge in this version was synchronizing the three views.
-> To solve this, I refactored all the logic in `utils.js` using classes (`CalendarLogic`).
-> Using classes was intuitive but helped me understand JavaScript logic much better.
-> I also faced issues with date formats: initially, I forced the Italian format using only the English format and some Day.js plugins, but this was inconsistent.
-> I rewrote the month and week view logic, which also allowed me to implement the future feature of switching date formats.
-> The offset calculation logic was also rewritten for consistency with Day.js, improving modularity and overall calendar adaptability.
-> This was excellent problem-solving practice and helped catch some edge-case bugs.

----

 ## 🧩 Assets & Credits
 - Calendar logic built with [Day.js](https://day.js.org/)
 - Trash bin icon by [dDara](https://www.freepik.com/icon/bin_2602768), used under Freepik License (**Attribution Required**)